NeuroDataDesign/pan-synapse/README.md

 For volume thresholding, we used [Scipy's ndimage.label function](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.ndimage.measurements.label.html) (which runs connected components).
 Then, for each unique label in the image, we find how many indices in the connected components image contain that value.
 If the number of indices is fewer than 10 or greater than 100, we set the values at those indices of the original image equal to 0 (i.e. say it isn't synapse).

+**ClusterThresh**

+Function:

+ClusterThresh identifies clusters from an image and keeps track of statistics.

+Inputs: an input image

+Outputs: an array of Class cluster

+To do so, we first run [Scipy's ndimage.label function](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.ndimage.measurements.label.html).
+We then convert this matrix to sparse using [Scipy's sparse function](https://docs.scipy.org/doc/scipy/reference/sparse.html).
+Then, for each label, we search through this sparse matrix for which indices have value of that label and call these "members."
+We then call the construtor for a cluster class with "members" as the input.
+Doing so keeps track of these indices, the volume (number of indices), and the centroid (average of the indices).
+We then append this object of type cluster to a variable called clusterList.
+After we've iterated through each label, we return the clusterList.

 ### 3. Give each synapse in moving image a unique label